 Professional and reliable, always happy to help — I would recommend Swift to tenants and landlords alike.Andy, tenant in PutneyMore testimonials

-The administration fee for every tenancy is £275 (Vat included).
-It covers all your tenant referencing and contract fees.
+Paid when reserving a property ahead of a new tenancy, this covers all reference checks and contract fees.
 This amount is fixed regardless of the number of tenants or the property size.
 (Scroll down for refund policy.)

 No renewal fees

-There are no contract renewal fees due when an existing tenancy agreement is extended or renewed and the same tenants remain in occupation.
+There are no fees when an existing tenancy agreement is extended or renewed and the same tenants stay on.

-We ask for a refundable holding deposit (£500 per property) to reserve the property.
+We ask for a refundable holding deposit to reserve the property.
 (Scroll down for refund policy.)